-Hi everyone, I hope you’re all well.
-Today, I decided to move on to more skincare tips/advice/rants after my post about Simple yesterday and my current skincare regime.
-For me, face masks aren’t really a MAJOR thing in the sense that I think moisturisers, exfoliators and cleansers should be prioritised more however I do understand that there are people that absolutely love face masks and are willing to spend a lot (sometimes in the hundreds of pounds) for a great face mask.
-On the other hand, if you are like me and don’t regularly use face masks but do like using them, I want to share with you all what my favourite face masks are.
+For me, face masks aren’t really a MAJOR thing in the sense that I think moisturisers, exfoliators and cleansers should be prioritised more in a skincare routine however I do understand that there are people that absolutely love face masks and are willing to spend a lot (sometimes even hundreds of pounds) for a great face mask.
+Therefore, I want to share with you all what my favourite face masks are if I manage to find the time to use one!

 Before I proceed, I’d just like to let you know that most of these face masks are honestly super cheap and can be purchased from any local Superdrug/Boots store and may also be in Selfridges if you’re from the UK.